 〈Description of initiatives〉

 Taking into account the major life events of individual employees, MC is focused on systematically providing career development opportunities to the greatest extent possible, including overseas assignments.
-For employees planning to take maternity/ paternity leave or those currently raising children, MC explains the relevant systems and policies, in addition to offering Work-Life Balance Seminars where employees can hear about the experiences of their senior colleagues on topics such as work styles after returning to work from maternity/ paternity leave.
+For employees planning to take maternity/ paternity leave or those currently raising children, MC explains the relevant systems and policies, in addition to offering Work-Life Balance Seminars where employees can hear about the experiences of their senior colleagues on topics such as work styles after returning to work from maternity/paternity leave.

 In some cases, employees may be assigned overseas and accompanied only by their children of junior high school age or younger, without their spouses.
 In these cases, MC provides support to ensure a smooth assignment and the necessary arrangements for daily life during the assignment.
 This includes sending the employee on business trips to the location prior to the assignment, arranging housing in advance, concurrently allowing family members to join the employee, and providing a special subsidy for accompanying family members.

-Functions of the Career Design Team
+Functions of the Career Design Center

 As part of its CSR and diversity initiatives, MC has a long and proud history of employing persons with impairments.
 Together with its special-purpose subsidiary, Mitsubishi Shoji & Sun Co., Ltd., MC will continue its efforts in expanding career opportunities for persons with various impairments, while maintaining the statutory employment rate for these workers.